Skip to main content

 Inherited gene changes

-Some people inherit gene mutations from a parent that increase their risk of certain cancers.
+Some people inherit a gene mutation from a parent that increases their risk of certain cancers.
 In people who inherit such a mutation, this can sometimes lead to cancer earlier in life than would normally be expected.
 Examples include:

 • BRCA gene mutations, which increase the risk of breast, ovarian, and some other cancers